 How Old Debts Influence Your Current Credit Score

 If you are working to clean up your credit report, you should make sure that you do not end up in this situation again.
-You can do this by creating a budget, and limiting the amount that you borrow.
-Ideally, you should not use your credit cards and try to pay cash for your major purchases like a car.
-You need a good credit score to qualify for a mortgage.
-Your credit report can also affect your job searches, so it should be a top priority to make sure you pay all of your debts on time and that you do not allow yourself to fall behind again.
+You can do this by creating a budget and limiting the amount that you borrow.
+Ideally, you should avoid using your credit cards and try to pay cash for major purchases like a used car.